ZiaCodes/counter.js/README.md

 ### Prerequisites

-You should know the basics of HTML5, CSS3 and Javascript.
+You should know the basics of Nodejs and ReactJs.

 - From git CLI
   ```sh